Brummer98/Portfolio_BramvHout/README.md

 I did some essential research on the Ethics topic.
 Ethics is where you recognize and take into account cultural differences when working with multi-size teams, and are aware of ethical aspects in software development.
 I have made an analysis and did some additional research to increase proficiency at learning outcome 5: ***Cultural differences and ethics***.\
 [Click here to see the Ethics file](Research/Ethics.md)

+I also created an analysis on ChatGPT, a very interesting subject, which you van find [here](Research/ChatGPT_Analysis.md)

 ### Testing
 I did some useful research on what kind of tests i should be performing within the FitOne project. \
 [Click here to see the testing research file](Research/Testing.md)